Tuesday 17 February, 2015

 Building: Oktober 6 u.
 7 Room: 101-102

-Head of the Centre for Archaeology and Heritage, Sainsbury Institute for the Study of Japanese Arts and Cultures
+Dr Simon Kaner (Head of the Centre for Archaeology and Heritage, Sainsbury Institute for the Study of Japanese Arts and Cultures, Director of the Centre for Japanese Studies, University of East Anglia)

 About the Lecture